Translate

 experience with vocational rehabilitation programs; who shall serve as an Ex-officio,

-non-voting member of the Council if the counselor is an employee of the designated
+non-voting member of the Council if the counselor is an employee of the Division

 (5) At least one representative of community rehabilitation program service providers